Navin9211/Navin9211/README.md

-- 👋 Hi, I’m Navin Singh
+Navin Singh
-- 👀 I’m 1st year student of DS & AI from IITG
+2st year student at IITG
-- 🌱 I’m currently learning Data Science and AI
+learning Data Science and AI
-- 📫 How to contact me trough @navinsinghpanwar555555@gmail.com
+contact me through @navinsinghpanwar555555@gmail.com
-- 😄 Pronouns: His/Him

 <!---
 Navin9211/Navin9211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.